Pseudo-Isotopy and Diffeomorphisms of the 4-Sphere I: Loops of Spheres: 2-parameter families of embeddings

 \begin{theorem} Given two representatives $\alpha_0$ and $\alpha_1$ of $[\alpha]\in \pi_1(\Emb(\mR, X), \mR_0)$ in finger first position with $(\mF_i, \mW_i)$ finger/Whitney system for $\alpha_i$ Then $(\mF_0, \mW_0)$ differs from $(\mF_1, \mW_1)$ by isotopies of the data and a finite sequence of $\mR$- and $\mG$-disc slides, finger/Whitney sphere slides, birth/death moves, $x^3$-moves, and saddle moves, i.e., by a finite set of $\mF\mW$-moves. \end{theorem}

 To prove Theorem \ref{T: fw system moves}, we start with an ordered homotopy $H(s,t)$ between two paths $H_0(t)$ and $H_1(t)$ and try to put $H_s(t)$ into finger-first position for all $s$.
-This will not be possible for all $s\in [0,1]$ as $H_s(t)$ is not even finger-first ordered for all $s$ (see (3) of Theorem \ref{T: 2-par ordering}).
-Instead, we will show that by crossing the parameters $s'$ for which $H_{s'}(t)$ cannot be put into finger-first position changes the finger/Whitney system by one of the $\mF\mW$-moves listed in Theorem \ref{T: fw system moves}.
+This will not be possible for all $s\in [0,1]$ as $H_s(t)$ does not necessarily have a finger-first ordering for all $s$ (see (3) of Theorem \ref{T: 2-par ordering}).
+Instead, we will show that crossing the parameters $s'$ for which $H_{s'}(t)$ cannot be put into finger-first position changes the finger/Whitney system by one of the $\mF\mW$-moves listed in Theorem \ref{T: fw system moves}.

 \begin{construction}[Construction of a finger/Whitney system] Let $\alpha_t$ be a path of embeddings having a finger-first ordering with all finger moves happening below $t = 1/2$ and all Whitney moves above.
 Let $V$ be a $\mF\mW$-vector field for $\alpha_t$.
 We will assume that for every finger point $p_i\in S_h$, the flow lines starting on $f_{i} = \mF\mW(p_i\times B^2\times 1)$ extends past all other finger moves, that is, the flow lines are disjoint from the local finger arcs embedded in the level sets above.
 Similarly, we assume that for every Whitney point $p\in S_h$, the flow lines for $-V$ that begin on $w_{i} = \mF\mW(p_i\times B^2\times 1)$ are disjoint from the Whitney arcs that are embedded in level sets below the corresponding point.
 Now extend all the local finger discs up along $V$ to the level $\{1/2\}\times X$ and denote the image by $\mF = \{f_1,..., f_n\}$.
 Similarly, extend all Whitney discs down along $-V$ to $\{1/2\}\times X$ and denote their image by $\mW = \{w_1,...,w_n\}$.
 The tuple $(\{1/2\}\times \mR_{1/2}, \{1/2\}\times\mG, \mF, \mW)$ is the finger/Whitney system determined by $\alpha$ and $V$. \end{construction}